Skip to Content

 miso dev

-This is equivalent to miso run dev but also supports flag configuration.
+This is equivalent to npm run dev/bun dev but also supports flag configuration.

 Scripts

-List all available scripts from both the scripts folder and package.json:
+List all available scripts miso can run from both the configured scripts folder and package.json:

 miso scripts